rland1/rew/README.md

 # rew

-## Analysis
+## Overview of Project

-Starting of webscraping algorithm of the "rew" website.
+This project is the start of webscraping algorithm of the "rew" website.
 To identify when new homes are uploaded to the website to aid in purchasing a home.